Lina A. J. Reiss, Ph.D. (she/her)

 Summary of current research

-Techniques used include psychophysics, speech synthesis, hearing aid and cochlear implant programming, auditory brainstem responses, compound action potential recordings via a cochlear implant, computational modeling, and immunohistochemistry.
+Techniques used include psychophysics, speech and music synthesis, hearing aid and cochlear implant programming, auditory brainstem and other evoked responses, compound action potential recordings via a cochlear implant, and computational modeling.
 Software/hardware platforms used in the lab include MATLAB and Visual C++, and research interfaces for direct cochlear implant stimulation.

 We also have collaborations with other laboratories on topics ranging from outcomes with cochlear implantation in underserved populations to objective imaging methods to animal behavior and cortical auditory neurophysiology.